Discretisation of regularity structures: A framework for discretisations

 for $\gamma\in\R,\K\Subset \R^d, \eps\in(0,1]$ and $f,\bar f:\R^d\to \CT_{<\gamma}$. \item[4.]\textbf{The transparent case.} We let $\CX_\eps=\CD'(\R^d)$ with $\iota_\eps$ given by the identity.
 Let $\lambda\in (0,\eps]$ and $z\in\K_\eps$, we write $\Phi_{\eps,z}^{\lambda}$ for the set of all $\varphi\in\Phi$ such that $[S_{\s,z}^{\lambda}\varphi]\subset \K_\eps$.
 We endow $\CX_\eps$ with \begin{equ} \|f\|_{\alpha;\K_\eps;z;\eps} = \sup_{\lambda \in (0,\eps]}\sup_{\phi \in \Phi_{\eps,z}^{\lambda}} \lambda^{-\alpha} |f(\phi_z^\lambda)|\;. \end{equ} Finally, we define

 and

 for $\gamma\in\R,\K\Subset \R^d, \eps\in(0,1]$ and $f,\bar{f}:\R^d\to \CT_{<\gamma}$. \end{itemize} \begin{remark} Note that in the first three examples the extended seminorms $\|\cdot\|_{\alpha;\K_\eps;z;\eps}$ are always finite and thus proper seminorms.
 This is not true anymore in the last example.
 The fact that in the former examples the index $z$ does not appear in the respective definitions is not a typo.
-Thus when considering a concrete equation that falls into the framework of one of these three examples one may also simply omit this index. \end{remark}
+Thus when considering a concrete equation that falls into the framework of one of these three examples one may also simply omit this index. \end{remark} \begin{remark} The transparent case is actually the setting of the original theory of regularity structures developed in~\cite{Regularity}.
+In particular it is possible to check that the various assumptions stated in this article are satisfied in the original setup.
+Another example in which our setup could be applied is the space-discrete $\Phi^4_3$-model studied in~\cite{MatetskiDiscrete}, which falls into the semidiscrete case.
+In the forthcoming article~\cite{PamExclusion} we investigate the parabolic Anderson model in discrete space, where the noise term is given by the fluctuation field of the simple symmetric exclusion process, and we let the mesh of the space tend to zero.
+The framework of the present article allows to study that problem (it indeed served as the original motivation for this article). \end{remark} We denote by $\CL(\CT,\CX_\eps)$ the space of all linear maps from $\CT$ to $\CX_\eps$.
+We then have the following definition.

-\begin{definition} A discrete model for a given regularity structure $\TT=(A,\CT,G)$ consists of a collection of maps $z \mapsto \Pi^{\eps}_z\in \CL(\CT, \CX_\eps)$ and $(x,y) \mapsto \Gamma_{xy}^\eps \in G$ such that \begin{claim} \item $\Gamma^\eps_{zz}= \id$, the identity operator, and $\Gamma^\eps_{xy}\Gamma^\eps_{yz}=\Gamma^\eps_{xz}$ for $x,y,z\in\R^d$. \item One has $\Pi_z^\eps= \Pi_y^\eps\Gamma^\eps_{yz}$ for all $y,z\in\R^d$. \end{claim} Furthermore, for any compact set $\K\subset\R^d$ and every $\gamma>0$ one has the analytical estimates \begin{equ} \bigl|\bigl(\iota_\eps\Pi^{\eps}_z \tau\bigr)(\CS_{\s,z}^{\lambda}\phi)\bigr| \lesssim \lambda^{|\tau|}\;,\quad \|\Pi^{\eps}_z \tau\|_{|\tau|;\K_\eps;z;\eps} \lesssim 1\;, \end{equ} and, setting $f_z^{\tau, \Gamma^\eps}(y) = \Gamma^{\eps}_{yz}\tau-\tau$,
+\begin{definition} A discrete model for a given regularity structure $\TT=(A,\CT,G)$ consists of a collection of maps $z \mapsto \Pi^{\eps}_z\in \CL(\CT, \CX_\eps)$ and $(x,y) \mapsto \Gamma_{xy}^\eps \in G$ such that \begin{claim} \item $\Gamma^\eps_{zz}= \id$, the identity operator, and $\Gamma^\eps_{xy}\Gamma^\eps_{yz}=\Gamma^\eps_{xz}$ for $x,y,z\in\R^d$. \item One has $\Pi_z^\eps= \Pi_y^\eps\Gamma^\eps_{yz}$ for all $y,z\in\R^d$. \end{claim} Furthermore, for any compact set $\K\subset\R^d$ and every $\gamma>0$ one has the analytical estimates \begin{equ} \bigl|\bigl(\iota_\eps\Pi^{\eps}_z \tau\bigr)(\CS_{\s,z}^{\lambda}\phi)\bigr| \lesssim \|\tau\|\lambda^{|\tau|}\;,\quad \|\Pi^{\eps}_z \tau\|_{|\tau|;\K_\eps;z;\eps} \lesssim \|\tau\|\;, \end{equ} and, setting $f_z^{\tau, \Gamma^\eps}(y) = \Gamma^{\eps}_{yz}\tau-\tau$,